-Additionally, the Mine Environmental Protection and Enhancement Office (MEPEO) actively engages in Information, Education and Communication (IEC) activities.
+Additionally, the Mine Environmental Protection and Enhancement Office (MEPEO) actively engages in Information, Education, and Communication (IEC) activities.
 These initiatives aim to educate and raise awareness among BNC employees and visitors about the importance of water conservation and best practices.

 In our commitment to minimize our impact on water resources, we strictly adhere to the Water Quality Guidelines and General Effluent Standards of the DENR.
+Our operations implement wastewater treatment processes, regular testing, monitoring and compliance reporting to ensure effluents meet or exceed required quality standards before discharge.